tharindu432/SuperMarketApp/README.md

 - [License](#license)
 - [Contact](#contact)

-## Features
+## Features ✨

 The Supermarket Application offers the following features:

-- User management: User authentication and authorization for different roles (e.g., admin, staff)
+- User management: User authentication and authorization for different roles (e.g., admin, user)
 - Product management: Add, update, delete, and retrieve products in the inventory
-- Order management: Place orders, process payments, and track order history
+- Order management: Place orders and track order status
 - Inventory management: Track stock levels, receive new stock, and perform stock adjustments
-- Reporting and analytics: Generate reports on sales, inventory, and other relevant metrics

-## Technologies Used
+## Technologies Used 🛠️

 The Supermarket Application is built using the following technologies: